MicrosoftDocs/win32/desktop-src/NetMon2/idelaydc-getcontrolstate.md

 ---
-Description: 'The GetControlState method retrieves the state of the capture, which indicates if the capture is running or paused.' ms.assetid: '21b7faaa-591f-4e15-b4e9-453ea690ab4a'
+Description: The GetControlState method retrieves the state of the capture, which indicates if the capture is running or paused. ms.assetid: 21b7faaa-591f-4e15-b4e9-453ea690ab4a
-title: 'IDelaydC::GetControlState method'
+title: IDelaydCGetControlState method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IDelaydC::GetControlState method